Welcome! I am a PhD candidate in Economics at Nova School of Business and Economics. I am on the 2025/26 academic job market.

 Abstract How does monetary policy affect household portfolio composition?
 Resorting to highly granular data on the balance sheets of Norwegian households, we analyze how their wealth portfolios change in response to well-defined monetary policy shocks.
 We document three empirical facts on the aggregate response of households after a 1 percentage point increase in the policy rate: i) the total value of households' portfolios decreases by 4.1% two years after the shock; ii) monetary policy tightening decreases the risk exposure of portfolios, in particular the value of stocks, bonds, and mutual funds; iii) stock market participation is unaffected by monetary policy, but those who already own stocks increase their holdings.
 We find pronounced heterogeneity in the responses, noting these additional facts: iv) the drop in risky asset values is mostly driven by the wealthiest 10 percent, while a short-term positive response of safe assets comes from middle-class households' portfolios; v) middle‑aged homeowners benefit from a short-term house price appreciation, but for younger households, the effect becomes negative over time, indicating that tighter policy delays entry into home ownership.

-Presented at: Statistics Norway*, 2024 Royal Economic Society*, University of Oslo*, LSE Student Seminar*, 12th Swedish National PhD Workshop in Finance*, 18th PEJ Meeting* (*co-author, + scheduled)
+Presented at: Statistics Norway*, 2024 Royal Economic Society*, University of Oslo*, LSE Student Seminar*, 12th Swedish National PhD Workshop in Finance*, 18th PEJ Meeting*, Sveriges Riksbank*+ (*co-author, + scheduled)

 The costs of building walls: immigration and the fiscal burden of aging in Europe